microsoft/FluidFramework/BREAKING.md

 In both cases the generic's default is still an [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject) which should be used instead.

 As a short term fix in both these cases IFluidObject can be passed at the generic type.
 However, IFluidObject is deprecated and will be removed in an upcoming release so this can only be a temporary workaround before moving to [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

+### LazyLoadedDataObjectFactory.create no longer returns an IFluidObject
+LazyLoadedDataObjectFactory.create no longer returns an IFluidObject, it now only returns a [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

+As a short term fix the return type of this method can be safely casted to an IFluidObject.
+However, IFluidObject is deprecated and will be removed in an upcoming release so this can only be a temporary workaround before moving to [FluidObject](#Deprecate-IFluidObject-and-introduce-FluidObject).

 # 0.58